Baginka/DA_BA_NYCH/README.md

 <a name="about"></a>
-### About project
+### About project:
-Data analysis of New York City housing market including comparision of square footage, price, type of the house, number of bedrooms and bathrooms.
+The New York City (NYC) housing market is one of the most dynamic and complex real estate markets in the world.
+With its diverse neighborhoods and a wide range of property types, understanding the intricacies of this market is essential for buyers, sellers and investors.
+This project aims to provide a comprehensive analysis of the NYC housing market by examining key factors such as square footage, price, property type, and the number of bedrooms and bathrooms.

 <a name="project"></a>
-### Project Instalation
+### Project Instalation:

 1. Open your terminal and navigate to the directory where you want to clone the repository.
 Then run the following command:<br />
 **<p align="center">git clone https://github.com/Baginka/DA_BA_NYCH.git</p>**